 Overview

-In 2022, Slovakia´s final consumption was 9.85 Mtoe, which represents a similar value to 2000 (decrease by only 0.3% compared to 2000).
-The largest share of final consumption was represented by industry (30% in 2022).
-Consumption in services and agriculture declined both in absolute terms and in relative terms.
-By contrast, the share of final consumption in transport has increased from 14.4% in 2000 to 26.9% in 2022.
-Household consumption was 1.2% higher in 2022 than in 2000.
+In 2023, Slovakia's final consumption reached 9.34 Mtoe, which represents a decrease of 6.7% compared to 2000.
+Industry had the largest share of final consumption (31% in 2023).
+Consumption in services, agriculture and households decreased in both absolute and relative terms.
+Conversely, the share of final consumption in transport increased from 14.1% in 2000 to 28.1% in 2023.

 Figure 1: Final energy consumption by sector (with climatic corrections)